DownTheMatrix/100-days-of-code/r1-log.md

 **Thoughts:** I scratched my head as my function kept on returning NaN when no parameter was passed into it (i.e.: `average()`).
 I solved the puzzle after researching for a while.
 In the end I used the `parseFloat()` function and `toFixed()`, and it worked!

+### Day 36: 2018 March 6, Tuesday

+**Today's Progress**: I built the structure for a Memory Game ("Concentration") using CSS Grid.
+I will start adding the logic after planning all the necessary steps.

+**Thoughts:** Grid is really nice.
+I need way more practice when it comes to align the content inside of the containers though.